 What is a USB Condom?

-The USB cable you use for charging your cell phone does not only carry the power necessary to charge your battery, it also carries data.
-At the minimum it exchanges information about charging speed and battery capacity.
+The USB cable you use for charging your cell phone does not only carry the power necessary to charge your battery, but it also carries data.
+At the minimum, it exchanges information about charging speed and battery capacity.

-A USB condom can prevent the transfer of dat between your phone and a charging station.
+A USB condom can prevent the transfer of data between your phone and a charging station.
 It’s a great little gadget to have on hand.

 How does a USB Condom work with a public charging station?

 When you use a USB Condom you are being security conscious and exhibiting awareness of possible dangers.
 Some experts rate the risk of being Juice-Jacked as low.
-It’s your phone, and your data at risk, you will need to decide whether the purchase and use of an USB Condom is warranted.
+It’s your phone, and your data at risk, you will need to decide whether the purchase and use of a USB Condom are warranted.